joshua-8/book-opmanual-duckiedrone/src/flying/environment-setup.md

 1. Run `ssh duckie@[yourdrone].local` from your base station to ssh into your drone.
 The password is `quackquack`.

-1. Clone the repository to your Duckiedrone's SD card and switch to the branch `ente`:
+1. Clone the repository to your Duckiedrone's SD card:

     ```shell
     mkdir -p catkin_ws/src && cd catkin_ws/src